-Big Tree Park in Guildford, Victoria is home to a spectacular, ancient River Red Gum thought to be somewhere between 500 to 1,000 years old.
+Guildford's Big Tree Park is home to a remarkable River Red Gum, thought to be somewhere between 500 to 1,000 years old!
+This tree is a must-see feature of the town, and is a fantastic place to stop by for a picnic or barbecue lunch.

-This impressive giant stands across the road from the park, which features a playground, undercover barbecue area, picnic tables, tennis courts with basketball hoops, a toilet block, information signs and rubbish bins.
+This impressive, ancient giant stands across the road from a picnic/play area, which features a playground, undercover barbecue area, picnic tables, tennis courts with basketball hoops, toilets and information signs.

 An information sign at the foot of the Big Tree displays the following information: